stuartjcameron/data-tools/README.md

 ## Installation

-There is no package for the modules yet.
-Install by downloading the files into your working directory.
+There is no package for these modules yet.
+Install by downloading the files into your working directory or [user site directory](https://stackoverflow.com/a/16196400/567595).
 You will need to have installed [requests](https://pypi.org/project/requests/) (see Dependencies below).

 ## Notes